Everything is always changing so nothing can be yours – Shunryu Suzuki

 There are two types of change.
 There is conscious and expected change, where you are aware that your thoughts, feelings and ideas are shifting or when you know that an event will occur, like the end of a terminal illness or starting at a new school.
 And then there is unexpected change: someone getting ill or moving away; someone saying, out of the blue, that they want to leave.
 I will deal with the latter first.

 Then there is conscious or known/expected change – change whereby you deliberately pursue a different set of behaviours and actions.
-In truth, even expected change is often experienced differently in reality, and can also be uncomfortable.
-The problem comes when we try to manage the anticipated experience (a child leaving home or changing schools, a family member dying after a long illness) and attempt to make it fit our expectations rather than opening our hearts and minds to how it actually is.
-This is totally natural and understandable but can add to the distress caused by the change.
+But, in truth, even planned change is often experienced differently in reality, and can also be uncomfortable.
+The problem comes when we try to manage the anticipated experience (a child leaving home or changing schools, a family member dying after a long illness) or when we have set expectations abou it.
+We tell ourslevs that we are in control and attempt to make the change fit our expectations rather than opening our hearts and minds to how it actually is.
+This is totally natural but can add to the distress caused when the changes look and feel different to our expectations.

 Conscious change can also create very unexpected results.
 Accepting this is part of becoming not just resilient to change, but welcoming of it.
 ‘Anti-fragility’, a neologism coined by Nassim Nicholas Taleb in his book of the same name, is a type of response to the unexpected which means that change actually makes you stronger.
 That, in response to change, you, like the Hydra, grow two heads back when one is cut off.
 And that, knowing it will strengthen you, you welcome it.
 It is something we should all be aspiring to.